jameslamb/conference-notes/ODSC/odsc-east-2022.md

 * TFX uses Apache Beam
 * with TFX, you can even bring a non-Tensorflow model
 * types of custom components:
-    - python funciton w/ decorator and annotations
+    - python function w/ decorator and annotations
     - components using containers
 * Waze uses TFX for large-scal data with low inference latency
 * "Spotify was an early adopter of Kubeflow pipelines"